 What’s Happening

-In men, a chronic UTI will typically be caused by an enlarged prostate, a condition known as Benign Prostate Hyperplasia (BPH).
+In men, an enlarged prostate, known as Benign Prostate Hyperplasia (BPH), will typically cause a chronic UTI.
 70% of men over age 60 will have this problem.

-As the prostate gland grows, it wraps around the neck of the bladder which makes it difficult for urine to flow freely.
+As the prostate gland grows, it wraps around the neck of the bladder, making it difficult for urine to flow freely.

-Incomplete bladder emptying leads to stagnant urine in the bladder, which increases the risk of bacterial growth and infection.
+Consequently, incomplete bladder emptying leads to stagnant urine in the bladder, increasing the risk of bacterial growth and infection.

-When the immune system can’t manage the bacteria build-up, the result can be a painful UTI.
+When the immune system can’t manage the bacteria build-up, a painful UTI can result.

 UTI Symptoms: